Carol City murders: Hialeah murders

 On January 8, 1978, 17-year-old Brian Glenfeldt and 17-year-old Belinda Worley, a couple, left a Youth-for-Christ meeting in Hialeah.
 They were meant to meet up with friends at an ice cream parlor, however, they never showed up.
 Instead, the two had gone for ice cream at Farrell's Ice Cream Parlor, located at Hialeah's Westland Mall.
 They then left and parked at a field known as a popular lovers' lane.
 Ferguson then approached them, posing as a police officer, intending to rob the couple.
 He fatally shot Glenfeldt behind the wheel of his mother's car, before taking Worley into the nearby woods where he raped and murdered her.

 At 2:00 a.m. the families of Glenfeldt and Worley filed missing person reports for both of them.
-The following morning, Worley's body was discovered under an Australian pine tree in a wooded area.
-A quarter-mile away, Glenfeldt's body was also located.
-He had a bullet in his head and was still slumped over behind the wheel of his mother's car.
-It was determined the shot to the head had killed him, but he had also been shot in the chest and arm.
+The following morning, Worley's body was discovered under a tree in a wooded area.
 All of Worley's clothes, apart from her jeans, were next to her body.
 She had been killed by a shot to the back of the head.
 An autopsy later revealed that she had been raped.
-Jewelry had been stolen from her body and cash in Glenfeldt's wallet had also been taken.
+Glenfeldt's body was located a quarter-mile away with a bullet in his head, slumped over behind the wheel of his mother's car.
+He had also been shot in the chest and the arm.
+Jewelry had been stolen from Worley's body, and the cash in Glenfeldt's wallet had also been taken.

-On April 5, 1978, Ferguson was finally captured after the FBI received a tip that he was at an apartment.
-FBI agents arrived to take him into custody, but Ferguson refused to open the door.
-Afterward, the agents kicked it down and cornered Ferguson in the living room, where he was wielding a handgun and pointing it at the ceiling.
-He told them not to shoot him.
-Ferguson was then arrested and taken into custody.
+On April 5, 1978, Ferguson was finally captured after the FBI received a tip-off.